magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

 ## What's New
   * App Sim in ML Hub will validate graphics support of the host machine and warning user if the support is not sufficient.
-  * Channel Editor has been removed as it causes more confustion than value to the users.
+  * Channel Editor has been removed as it causes more confusion than value to the users.

 ## Bug Fixes
   * [Unity] Unity sometimes freezes on playing a scene or stopping a scene with App Sim.